The End? The Reason to Endure

 endurance1

 “What’s the point of all this hardship?
 Why push through the pain?
 Others have given up, and they seem to be having an easier life!
 What can be worth this much effort?”
-Whether it’s a marathon, long-term studies, a grueling project or start-up initiative – somewhere along the road you will ask that question in agonizing pain.
-So too in your journey of faith.
+Whether it’s a marathon, long-term studies, a gruelling project or a start-up initiative – somewhere along the road, you will ask that question in agonizing pain.
+So, too, in your journey of faith.

-The answer to this question is what Revelation 14 offers to struggling church.
-The scenes instills courage in the hearts of believers tempted to give in or give up, but it does not shy away from the sober reality of what is at stake.
-The chapter is divided in three logical sections, revealing the role models, the reason and the reward for endurance.
+The answer to this question is what Revelation 14 offers to struggling churches.
+The scenes instil courage in the hearts of believers tempted to give in or give up, but it does not shy away from the sober reality of what is at stake.
+The chapter is divided into three logical sections, revealing the role models, the reason and the reward for endurance.

 The role models for endurance (14:1-5).
-Chapter 14 opens in stark contrast to chapter 13’s end.
-Moving from the Beasts and those who receive the mark, John’s attention falls on the Lamb and his army of 144’000 who bears the mark of His Father on their foreheads.
-In our post on the 144’000 from chapter 7 we concluded that this group represents the fullness of people saved by Christ’s blood, who remain loyal to him.
+Chapter 14 opens in stark contrast to Chapter 13’s end.
+Moving from the Beasts and those who receive the mark, John’s attention falls on the Lamb and his army of 144’000 who bear the mark of His Father on their foreheads.
+In our post on the 144’000 from chapter 7, we concluded that this group represents the fullness of people who remain loyal to Christ’s blood and who are saved by Christ’s blood.

-From the contrasting groups John hears contrasting sounds (14:2-3): God’s voice roars from heaven “like many waters” accompanied by “load thunders” (repeated in 8:5; 11:19; 16:18; refer 4:5) alluding to God’s justice and judgment from his Law (Exodus 19:16).
+From the contrasting groups, John hears contrasting sounds (14:2-3): God’s voice roars from heaven “like many waters” accompanied by “load thunders” (repeated in 8:5; 11:19; 16:18; refer 4:5), alluding to God’s justice and judgment from his Law (Exodus 19:16).
 This originates from his judgment on the and his worshiper (14:8ff).
-John also hears the sound of joyful, tranquil music by harpists.
-These comes from the believers singing before the throne the song of the redeemed (compare 4:3 with 5:8-10) – a song that only those who have been saved by the blood of the Lamb can faithfully sing.
+John also hears the harpists’ joyful, tranquil music.
+These come from the believers singing before the throne the song of the redeemed (compare 4:3 with 5:8-10) – a song that only those who have been saved by the blood of the Lamb can faithfully sing.

 many_brides